sewenew/redis-plus-plus/README.md

 By default, *redis-plus-plus* automatically initializes OpenSSL library, i.e. calls `SSL_library_init` and initializes locks if needed.
 However, your application code might already initialize OpenSSL library.
 In this case, you can call `tls::disable_auto_init()` to disable the initialization.
 You should call this function only once and call it before any other *redis-plus-plus* operation.
 Otherwise, the behavior is undefined.

+##### Skip Certificate Verification

+Since hiredis v1.1.0, it supports [skipping certificate verification](https://github.com/redis/hiredis/pull/1085).
+If you want to use this feature with *redis-plus-plus*, you can check [this issue](https://github.com/sewenew/redis-plus-plus/issues/183) for an example.

 ### Send Command to Redis Server

 You can send [Redis commands](https://redis.io/commands) through `Redis` object. `Redis` has one or more (overloaded) methods for each Redis command.
 The method has the same (lowercased) name as the corresponding command.
 For example, we have 3 overload methods for the `DEL key [key ...]` command: